gmesser/strbld/README.md

 ======

 String builder, more efficient than strcat.
 There are three functions provide here, and one macro.
-The macro can be used when compiling is set up to allow the 2011 C (c11 or c1x) language syntax.
+The macro can be used when compiling is set up to allow the 1999 C (c99) language syntax.

 Each function returns a pointer to the end of the destination string.
 You must keep track of the beginning of the destination string.
 The first call to one